-8 Environment
+9 Environment

+[Editor’s note: needs to be adjusted to reflect changes in J.3D-disp-req and J.3D-fatigue (Margaret & Marcus & Kjell)]

+[Editor’s note: grey screen or screen with 3D pattern between presentations?
+Or both?
+(Marcus & discuss in group)]

 The goal of 3DTV viewing experience should be to create the illusion of a real environment, which can be watched for an indefinite period of time by the audience with normal visual acuity.

-8.1 Maximum display crosstalk
+9.1 Maximum display crosstalk